Mumbai International Film Festival: 2018

 The 15th edition of MIFF was held from 28 January – 3 February 2018.

 The Florida Project director Sean Baker was head of the jury, joining Oscar-winning editor Thom Noble, AFI Fest director Jacqueline Lyanga and Indian filmmaker Vishal Bhardwaj.

 Phuttiphong Aroonpheng's Manta Ray won best film in the international competition.
 Rima Das' Bulbul Can Sing won in the India Gold category.
 Darren Aronofsky, who held a master class during the festival, was honored with an 'excellence in cinema' award.

 2020

 The 16th Mumbai International Film Festival was held from 28 January to 3 February 2020.

 2022

 The 17th Mumbai International Film Festival was held from 29 May to 5 June 2022.
 Documentary, Short Fiction and Animation films completed between 1 September 2019 and 31 December 2021 were eligible for the festival.

 2024

 The 18th Mumbai International Film Festival was held from 15 to 21 June 2024, screening 314 films from 59 languages.

+2026

+The 19th Mumbai International Film Festival was held from 15 June to 21 June 2026, in Mumbai.